 This chicken barbecue is a regional recipe from Bacolod region, Western Visayas Philippines.
-The Illongo word ‘Inasal’ literally means char-grilled or roasted meat.
+The Ilonggo word ‘Inasal’ literally means char-grilled or roasted meat.
 Inasal is traditionally cooked on charcoal as a street food and eventually became so popular that many Filipino food chains have Inasal on their menus.

 Apart from the reddish/yellowish colour, what makes this bbq recipe stand out is that it uses signature ingredients that screams Philippines all over it, hitting all the typical Filipino flavour profiles, it used coconut vinegar (not very acidic but sweet side), kalamansi and annatto/achiote oil (made from achiote plant and oil).
-When all mixed together creates a balance and juicy marinade that is surely finger licking good!
+When all mixed together creates a balanced and juicy marinade that is surely finger licking good!

 Let’s talk about ingredients

 You may have noticed that I added the traditional ingredients and the alternatives also.
 As a Filipino who lives abroad, I think it’s important that you have an alternative ingredient listed in case you can’t find the traditional ingredients.